Arsalene919/Semester-Project/README.md

 # Semester-Project
-Analyzing Causal Relations in Socio-political Events Extracted from Text: A Comparative Study of Large Language Models and Pretrained Language Models}
+Analyzing Causal Relations in Socio-political Events Extracted from Text: A Comparative Study of Large Language Models and Pretrained Language Models

 We used this repository to try T5 model: https://github.com/idiap/cncsharedtask/tree/main